mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="jit"></a>jit

-Determines whether JIT compilation may be used by Greenplum Database.
+Determines whether JIT compilation may be used by Greenplum Database when using Postgres Planner.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|